kvietcong/haskell/README.md

 Haskell is a really elegant language.
 This was my first Functional Programming Language and the paradigm is really interesting.
 Having functions so central to the process made function composition and modularity seem trivial at times.
-The fact that Haskell is also pure was awe inspiring at times as it started becoming more "math-like" in its wonder.
+The fact that Haskell is also pure was awe inspiring as it started becoming more "math-like" in its wonder.
 It seemed like this cool combination of math and programming.
 An example from this would be infinite data structures and how they can be used.
 They just make solutions so clean at times and